relay-zz/relay/README.md

 Concepts
 --------

-Javascript objects should not be loaded/instantiated programmatically.
+* Javascript objects should not be loaded/instantiated programmatically.
-They are loaded when the `relay` parser finds an `<INS cite="js:...">` tag that references a Javascript object.
+They are automatically loaded when the `relay` parser finds an `<INS cite="js:.....">` tag that references a Javascript constructor.

-Relay will instantiate that object and store a reference to it.
+* Relay will instantiate that object and store a reference to it.
 It cannot be referenced directly except through the node.

-Application objects should not reference each other directly, but should call each other by passing messages down the node tree.
+* Application objects should not reference each other directly, but should call each other by passing messages down the node tree.

-If a message is passed down by a node higher up in the tree and the current object cannot handle it (by not having a method of the same name), then the message is passed further down the tree until someone can handle it.
+* If a message is passed down by a node higher up in the tree and the current object cannot handle it (by not having a method of the same name), then the message is passed further down the tree until someone can handle it.